Search Event Pixel

 Value must be consistent with the account_id value passed in API call.

-groupString, “product”This specifies the event grouping.
+groupString, “suggest”This specifies the event grouping.

 Allowed values: suggest, cart, product, widget

-etypeString, “click”Specifies the event’s action type.
+etypeString, “submit”Specifies the event’s action type.

 Allowed values: click, click-add, quickview, submit